close

 Property Tax Notice of Assessments

-DO NOT DELAY OPENING MAIL FROM THE COUNTY ASSESSOR.
-If Notices of Assessment in your county were mailed before May 1, you had until June 15, 2025, to file an appeal with the county assessor questioning the new values of your parcels.
-If your county mailed Notices of Assessment after May 1, you have until June 15, 2026, to file an appeal.
+If your county mailed Notices of Assessment after May 1 OR did not mail them, you have until June 15, 2027, to file an appeal.
 The date of mailing is in the lower right-hand corner of the Notice of Assessment.

 Water